garritfra/garrit.xyz/content/posts/2021-10-04-server-side-caching-with-apollo-graphql.md

 ---
 title: Server-Side Caching with Apollo GraphQL
 date: "2021-10-04"
-tags: "javascript, apollo, graphql, guide, 100DaysToOffload, programming"
+tags: "javascript, graphql, guide, 100DaysToOffload, programming"
 ---

 I recently implemented server-side caching for one of our applications at work.